Conceptual-Machines/grammar-school/docs/examples/json-vs-dsl-walkthrough.md

 | 1,000 | 34.44s       | 21.06s      | **DSL 1.6x faster** |
 | 10,000| 52.93s       | 30.32s      | **DSL 1.7x faster** |

+!!! note "Latency Variability"
+    LLM latency can vary significantly between calls due to factors like model load, network conditions, and token generation complexity.
+However, we can observe a clear pattern: **DSL latency remains relatively constant** (21-30s range) regardless of data size, while JSON latency shows more variability and tends to increase with larger datasets.
+This consistency in DSL is because the LLM only generates code (constant complexity), while runtime execution happens locally and doesn't depend on LLM processing time.

 **Key Insight**: At scale, DSL latency is more consistent and often faster because data doesn't need to flow through the LLM.

 ## Infrastructure Requirements